-Licensed Insolvency Trustees are the most highly trained, qualified experts and counsellors in bankruptcy.
+Licensed Insolvency Trustees (previously known as Trustess in Bankruptcy) are the most highly trained, qualified experts and counsellors in bankruptcy.
 Bankruptcy lawyers can also help you when you’re in dire financial circumstances, but they don’t quite have the abilities that trustees do.
 Here’s a rundown of the differences between Licensed Insolvency Trustees and bankruptcy lawyers:

 Licensed Insolvency Trustee